Business Consulting – National Minimum Wage Changes.

 But like every year an important change is coming next month, and you as an employer need to know all about it.
 As of the 1st April 2020, the national minimum wage and the national living wage rates are rising for all age bands, as well as apprentices.

-We want you to feel prepared and ready in regards to these changes, so to make you feel more at ease we have outlined the basics to avoid any common errors when it comes to such legislation.
+We want you to feel prepared and ready in regards to these changes, so to make you feel more at ease our business consulting firm have outlined the basics to avoid any common errors when it comes to such legislation.
 We have even included a link to the minimum wage calculator just so you, as either an employer or employee can be sure you are paying or being payed the correct amount.

 What Are The Changes For 2020?